The theme of my blog is “My Life My Work My Country” and so the entry here are my stories as I get on with my life in this country.

 This blog is about Bhutan and this blog is also non-political and non-religious.

-Engineer, communication scholar and educator – and passionate about dogs, airplanes, coffee and travelling
+Engineer, communication scholar and educator – and a dog lover and passionate about airplanes, coffee and travelling

 I come from Trashigang – the eastern-most district in Bhutan.
 I am a Sharchop.
 My father was a bus driver and my mother a house wife.
 Both didn’t attend school – thus making me the first generation to go to school – in the family and in the country too.